 Conforming Loan Limits Versus NON-QM Loans

-This BLOG On Conforming Loan Limits Versus NON-QM Loans On Home Purchase Was UPDATED On November 9th, 2018
+This BLOG On Conforming Loan Limits Versus NON-QM Loans On Home Purchase Was UPDATED On January 3rd, 2025.

-Conforming Versus NON-QM Loans And Loan Programs
+Conforming Loan Limits Versus NON-QM Loans And Loan Programs

 Any mortgage loans higher than $453,100 are called non-conforming loans and fall in the Jumbo Mortgage territory.
 Conforming Loan Limits Versus NON-QM Loans is like day and night.
 NON-QM Loans can be done with home loans up to $3,000,000.